 - Make sure to let your server know that you’re a vegan when ordering.
 They can help make sure your meal is vegan.

-- Watch out for dairy and eggs used in breading for items such as fried pickles, egg used as a binder for veggie burger patties, dairy ingredients in the buns, tater tots with egg as a binder
+- Watch for dairy and eggs in breading for fried pickles, egg in veggie patties, dairy in the buns, tater tots with eggs as a binder

-- Brunch: avocado toast without egg, oatmeal with plant-based milk, fruit, smoothies, whole-grain cereal with plant milk, toast with jam, plain bagels
+- Brunch: avocado toast, oatmeal/cereal with plant milk, fruit, smoothies, toast with jam, plain bagels

-- Watch out for toast made with dairy ingredients, oatmeal prepared with dairy milk, milk used in smoothies
+- Watch for toast made with dairy, oatmeal prepared with milk

-- Chinese: vegetable spring rolls, vegetable tempura, veggie or tofu fried rice without egg, veggie noodle dishes, tofu dishes, sesame balls
+- Chinese: vegetable spring rolls, vegetable tempura, tofu fried rice, noodle dishes, sesame balls

-- Watch out for fish sauce in dishes, and egg or dairy in the tempura batter
+- Watch for fish sauce in dishes, and egg or dairy in the tempura batter

-- Greek: grilled veggie kabobs, pita bread if made without dairy, greek salad no feta, hummus with veggies, grilled vegetable gyros, baba ganoush
+- Greek: veggie kabobs, pita bread, greek salad, hummus with veggies, vegetable gyros, baba ganoush

-- Watch out for dairy ingredients in the pita, cheeses such as feta in dishes, dairy yogurt in dips and dressings
+- Watch for dairy in the pita, feta in dishes, dairy yogurt in dips and dressings

-- Indian: dolsas, vegetable samosas, vegetable pakoras, dal, kitchari without yogurt, biryani with vegetables, masala dosa, chana masala, curry without dairy, rice
+- Indian: dolsas, vegetable samosas, vegetable pakoras, dal, kitchari without yogurt, biryani with vegetables, masala dosa, chana masala, curry, rice

-- Watch out for dairy such as ghee or fish sauce in curries and soups, naan made with dairy
+- Watch for ghee or fish sauce in curries and soups, naan made with dairy

-- Italian: veggie pizza without cheese, pastas with marinara sauce, side salads without cheese or croutons, vinaigrette or balsamic dressing, bread or rolls
+- Italian: veggie pizza without cheese, pastas with marinara, side salads, vinaigrette or balsamic dressing, bread or rolls

-- Watch out for items such as housemade pastas that have egg, bread, or rolls made with egg or dairy, some marinara sauces might be made with meat stock
+- Watch for homemade pastas, bread, or rolls made with egg or dairy, some marinara sauces might have meat stock

-- Japanese: miso soup as long as it isn’t made with fish sauce, edamame, vegetable sushi roll, white rice, fried rice without egg, vegetable tempura, tofu or vegetable ramen
+- Japanese: miso soup without fish sauce, edamame, vegetable sushi roll, white rice, fried rice without egg, vegetable tempura, tofu or vegetable ramen

 - Korean: vegetable fried rice without egg, white rice, pickled vegetables such as kimchi and potatoes, vegetable ramen

-- Watch out for hidden fish sauce in dishes, meat stock used in the ramen
+- Watch for hidden fish sauce, meat stock used in the ramen

-- Mexican: veggie fajitas, veggie enchiladas without cheese, beans, Spanish rice, tortillas
+- Mexican: veggie fajitas, veggie enchiladas without cheese, beans, rice, tortillas

 Vegan Drinks with Alcohol